exercism/c/docs/C_STYLE_GUIDE.md

 ## Test file layout

-Each exercise's test file follows a particular layout.
+the test file of each exercise follows a particular layout.
 The layout is intended to both help contributors to identify parts of the file, and to help learners to understand how the tests work.

 Like most C source files, a test file begins with includes.